China Updates and Expands Its Dual-Use ICP Guidance

 - Improving Compliance Audit.
 This is a new section in 2021.
 This section corresponds to the Audit (Internal & External) requirement in western compliance systems.
 It calls for exporters to “regularly audit the reasonableness, feasibility and effectiveness” of their ICP.
 The audit per the guidance should reflect the ICP’s operation and offer a means of “rectification,” meaning corrective action, if unsatisfactory.
 It specifies the use of both internal and external third-party audits.

 - Retaining Data Files.
 This section shares its name with the 2007 version.
 It corresponds to Recordkeeping in western compliance systems.
 It outlines documents and information that should be retained but does not specify any time requirements for said retention.
-Retention periods are however specified in the Export Control Law of 2020.

 - Development of Management Manual.
 This section shares its name with the 2007 version.
 While not traditionally a separate element in western systems, it corresponds to ICP Manuals commonly made available to staff and published on company websites.
 The 2021 version calls for the content to cover the “aforementioned basic elements” and “popularize the national laws, regulations and compliance systems of export control” so that employees are aware of their obligations and any relevant updates.